Frequently

 We have a variety of training venues.
 You can find out all about them on our Contact Us page.

-You will be sent an email a few days before class starts that will let you know where your training will take place.
+If you are doing an Imprinting, Scent Team Synergy, Playful Paws or Xtra Playful Paws class you will be sent an email a few days before class starts that will let you know where your training will take place.

 What equipment do I need for Scent Work?